Pop Culture Madness!

 Steel Pogo Sticks, John Deere Die-Cast Tractor, Lionel Trains Milk Car, Tonka Trucks

-The first actual computer "bug" was a dead moth which was stuck in a Harvard Mark II computer in 1947.
+The first actual computer “bug” was a dead moth that was stuck in a Harvard Mark II computer in 1947.

 The Habits